ri0t1985/api-creator/README.md

 * use selectes elements with relevant data
 * data in element is retrievable via REST-call

+## Milestones

+* API with 1 endpoint which provides hardcoded data
+* Scrape data from website into storage
+* Visually select HTML-element from target-website which contains relevant data

 ## Minmal Viable Learning

 * The codingprocess